LowYanDi/loadless/README.md

 ![Easey AI Assist](docs/report-images/14-ai-assist.png)

-Students describe a workload concern and explore suggestions grounded in current commitments and preferences.
-AI Assist guides them towards simulation, rebalancing, boundary communication, or recovery, while proposed changes remain subject to confirmation.
+AI Assist demonstrates a conversational entry point for workload concerns, using controlled prototype responses to guide students towards relevant features.
+Live AI grounded in each student’s saved commitments and preferences is planned for the building phase.

 #### 11. Reset Mode

 ![Easey Reset Mode](docs/report-images/15-reset-mode.png)

-Students explore recovery and focus activities based on preferences collected during onboarding, current workload, available time, and environment.
-They can choose a different activity, protect recovery through Recovery Shield, and optionally provide feedback afterwards.
+The prototype offers selectable recovery and focus activities, including games, breathing, stretching, walking, music, rest and connection.
+Focus Cycle demonstrates a rule-based recommendation based on the displayed capacity indicator.
+Personalisation using onboarding preferences, feedback-based suggestions and integrated Recovery Shield scheduling are planned enhancements.

 **Prototype status:** this is an interactive UI using controlled local demo data.
 Live AI extraction, real accounts, invitations, notifications, and cross-user synchronisation are not yet connected.